Department of Agricultural, Food, and Resource Economics

 - World Congress on Risk, 2003

 Provisional: “Compounds for Inhibition of Fungal Mycotoxin and Sporulation” (Strasburg GM, Mmongoyo JA, Linz JE, Wu F, Dissanayake AA, Zhang C-R, Wee JM, Nair MG).
 US Application Serial No. 62/443,998.

 Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6)

 U.S. National Academies: National Research Council Committee on the Future of Animal Sciences Research

 Joint Food and Agriculture Organization (FAO), United Nations, and World Health Organization (WHO) Expert Meeting on Hazards Associated with Animal Feed

 International Life Sciences Institute (ILSI) Food, Nutrition, & Safety Program

 Center for Science in the Public Interest (CSPI) Biotechnology

-Joint Expert Committee on Food Additives (JECFA), Food & Agriculture Organization (FAO), United Nations, & World Health Organization (WHO)
+Joint Expert Committee on Food Additives (JECFA) of the Food and Agriculture Organization (FAO), United Nations, and World Health Organization (WHO)